IBM/keyprotect-python-client/README.md

 This is a thin wrapper around the KeyProtect client in the [redstone](https://github.com/IBM/redstone) Python package.
 For detailed documentation and API references, please see the [redstone docs](https://redstone-py.readthedocs.org)

+The client works with Python 3.5 or higher

 # Installation

 The client is available on PyPI as the `keyprotect` package and is installable via `pip`: